tonylis286/Food-Delivery-System/README.md

 # Food Delivery System
 Welcome to Food Delivery System!
 The system is designed to provide an efficient dining experience.
-Using this system, customers can easily browse the menu and place their order.
-Next, you'll find an overview of the system's features and a step-by-step guide on how to use it.
+Customers can easily browse the menu and place their orders using this system.
+Next, you'll find an overview of the system's features and a step-by-step guide on using it.

 If you have any questions, you can email me. s1381750@live.hkmu.edu.hk